ReactTraining/classic-react-workshop/README.md

 npm install
 ```

-Then, open a web browser to [http://localhost:8080](http://localhost:8080) where you'll see a list of subjects.
+Then you should be able to do your `npm start` and open a web browser to [http://localhost:8080](http://localhost:8080) where you'll see a list of subjects.

 ## Be Prepared